-Torque tools go out of calibration with use.
+Torque measurement tools, like power tools, go out of calibration with use.
 To maintain consistent accuracy, torque tools must be checked periodically for wear or defective parts.
-A power or hand torque tool is a measuring tool that must be properly calibrated and maintained.
 Regular torque tool calibration and re- calibration guarantees the operator repeatable accuracy and adherence to international standards.
-Torque testing also ensures torque equipment is operating to peak performance and can highlight potential tooling problems before they arise perhaps due to tool wear or broken components.
+Torque testing also ensures torque measurement equipment is operating to peak performance and can highlight potential tooling problems before they arise perhaps due to tool wear or broken components.

 As a final check, manufacturers may select to verify the torque after an assembly process, so they can verify adequate torque was delivered to the fastener and detect any missed or loose fasteners, or joint relaxation.